 Items needed for this treat: Clementines and a Sharpie marker.

 Get your artistic skills out and use them to create some funny faces on these pumpkins.

 Ghoulishly easy ghosts

 Okay this could be the easiest of them all, we saved the best for last.

-Items needed for this treat: String cheese and a sharpie marker
+Items needed for this treat: string cheese and a Sharpie marker.

 If you can draw an oval, you’re all set.
 Put two smaller ovals as the eyes and one bigger one for the mouth and you’re done!

 These treats aren’t just for kids, they can be great to taken to anyone.
-I love the simple, cheesey and fun treats.
+I love the simple, cheesy and fun treats.
 None of that gore for me!
 I hope you all enjoy these treats, if you’re looking for another idea check out these chocolate dipped candy corn or spider Oreos.

 Thank you, We love you!!